JensKlimke/jk-toolchain/README.md

   - Parameter `item : string` The item ID
   - Response 200 `string[]` List of deleted IDs
 - [ ] `DELETE /items/` Deletes all or the filtered items
-  - Query `filter ?: FilterType` Defines the filter of the elements
+  - Query `filter ?: FilterType` Defines the filter of the items
   - Response 200 `string[]` List of deleted IDs

 **Tags operations**